MarcusParadies/marcusparadies.github.io/_pages/about.md

 analytics in the same database engine by using graph index structures, efficient algorithms for graph traversals, and code generation techniques for domain-specific graph query languages.

 **Are you a student looking for BSc/MSc thesis projects?
-Contact [me](mailto:marcus.paradies@dlr.de) for a list of topics on large-scale data management.**
+Contact [me](mailto:marcus.paradies@dlr.de) for a list of available topics on large-scale data management.**